digitalorigin/pagantis-ruby/README.md

-Pagantis' ruby gem
+Pagantis ruby gem
 ======

-This is a Ruby wrapper for Pagantis' API.
+This is a Ruby wrapper for Pagantis API.

 Usage